malte-j/portfolio/content/posts/image-frontend/index.md

 Although these are valid concerns, they mostly won't apply if you are loading images in your SPA where routing is done clientside and the user has already downloaded all scripts.

-Thank you for reading all of this, if you found an mistake or just want to reach out, you can message me on [twitter](https://twitter.com/mlte_ ) or send a mail to [hi@malts.me](mailto:hi@malts.me)
+Thank you for reading all of this, if you found a mistake or just want to reach out, you can dm me on [twitter](https://twitter.com/mlte_ ) or send me an email at [hi@malts.me](mailto:hi@malts.me).

 [^1]: https://www.thinkwithgoogle.com/marketing-strategies/app-and-mobile/mobile-page-speed-new-industry-benchmarks/
 [^2]: Image by https://unsplash.com/@corrynewooten